torsor-io/yaw/README.md

 expr ! pow(3), herm                      # Local context (temporary relations)
 gnsMat(A), gnsVec(psi)                   # Concrete GNS Hilbert space matrices/vectors
 ```

+We plan to add more (to facilitate abstract manipulation) in future.

 ## Codebase